programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-02.gif" alt="Map of the United States showing that map can be moved around and zoom in to see specific regions" caption="Figure 2.
 A basic interactive Folium choropleth map." %}

-Folium creates interactive maps.
-Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most interested.
+The maps created by Folium are interactive: you can zoom in and out, and move the map around (using your mouse) to examine the area(s) in which you are most interested.

 Before explaining why the colors on this map are so uniform (and thus not terribly useful), a brief description of the parameters that are being passed to the choropleth method will be helpful:

-Here's the code:
+Here's the code with line numbers for analysis:

 ```python
 1 folium.Choropleth(
 2        geo_data = counties,